 Just like bunions that develop later in life, bunions in kids typically start small and without symptoms, but get progressively worse over time.
 Without treatment, the bunion eventually will get larger and more painful, and it may become much more difficult for your child to fit into shoes or to walk or play sports comfortably.

 Childhood bunions must be taken extremely seriously, even more so than bunions that appear later in life.
 When a child already has a bunion without the decades of wear and tear that most people require, it’s a good indication of a significant structural flaw that must be addressed.
 Furthermore, kids obviously still have a long life ahead of them, and helping them preserve good feet so they can establish lifelong healthy habits is critical for their long-term quality of life.

 When it comes to kids, we try to delay the need for surgical correction as long as possible.
 That’s good general purpose advice, of course.
 But in order for the procedure to have the best chance for a long-term positive outcome, we want to wait until the bones and skeleton have fully matured, usually by the mid to late teens.

 If your child does need surgery, we will take as much time as necessary to diagnose the causes of the condition, consider all options, and fully explain them to you and your child so that you are well prepared.
 Sometimes, the surgery to realign and reposition the toe bones and eliminate the bunion may be combined with other procedures, such as correcting a curved foot, flat arch, or tight Achilles tendon.
 The idea is that we not only correct the bunion, but also any underlying foot issues that caused the destabilization of the toe joint in the first place.

 Our expert podiatry team knows feet inside and out, and can advise you and your child on the best course of action regarding pediatric bunions.
 Contact us today to set up a consultation with your son or daughter.
-You can complete a contact form online to request a time, or give us a call directly at (480) 963-9000.
+You can complete the contact form online or give us a call directly at (480) 963-9000.